It’s a Wonderful Life: A Live Radio Play

 “One of the best holiday shows around.
 Fresh and inventive.
 Highly recommended.” -Chicago Sun-Times

 This beloved American holiday classic comes to captivating life as a live 1940s radio broadcast.
-With the help of an ensemble that brings a few dozen characters to the stage, and live, on-stage sound effects, the story of idealistic George Bailey unfolds as he considers ending his life one fateful Christmas Eve.
+With the help of an ensemble that brings a few dozen characters to the stage, and live, on-stage sound effects, the story of idealistic George Bailey unfolds as he considers a world in which he’d never been born one fateful Christmas Eve.

-Colleen Cherry (Sally Applewhite/Mary) is thrilled to return to American Stage where she has previously been seen in Hysteria, Wit, The Vagina Monologues, and A Doll’s House.
+Colleen Cherry (Sally Applewhite – Mary Hatch) is thrilled to return for her second year in IT’S A WONDERFUL LIFE.
+She recently played the title character in the Jobsite Theater/Straz Center co-production of LIZZE.
+Previous American Stage credits include Hysteria, Wit, The Vagina Monologues, and A Doll’s House.
 She received her BA in Performing Arts from The University of Tampa where favorite shows included Falsettos, Midsummer, and Sweet Charity.
 Regional credits include: Silence!
-The Musical (Jobsite Theater/Straz Center); My Fair Lady (Asolo Repertory Theatre); Tartuffe (Tampa Repertory Theatre); Shipwrecked (New Stage Theater); Rocky Horror (Straz Center); Taming of the Shrew & Merry Wives of Windsor (Theatre Under the Stars); tours of Freckleface Strawberry, Tom Sawyer, Cinderella, and Charlotte’s Web (Stages Productions); as well as several staged readings in Manhattan Class Company’s Freshplay Festival in NYC.
+The Musical (Jobsite Theater/Straz Center); My Fair Lady (Asolo Repertory Theatre); Grease (Show Palace Dinner Theater); Tartuffe (Tampa Repertory Theatre); Shipwrecked (New Stage Theater); Rocky Horror (Straz Center); Taming of the Shrew & Merry Wives of Windsor (Theatre Under the Stars in NH); five years of children’s theatre tours with Stages Productions, as well as several staged readings in Manhattan Class Company’s Freshplay Festival in NYC.
 She is a founding member of Avant-Guardian, producer of Best of the Bay award-winning cabarets and immersive theatre including Sexxx Dreams & Much Ado: Immersive Performance & Exhibition.

-Dean Wick (Clarence, Dr. Campbell, Martini, Mr. Welch, et al.) has been involved with theater during the last 25 years in variety of performance and technical capacities, most recently as Rueben in Escanaba in da Moonlight and Moses in Wholly Moses, for which he received a Cathy award from the Gulfport Community Players.
-Dean also conceived and produced in conjunction with Rachel Harrison The Gallery of Mortality, which exhibited previously at the Crosley Estate in Bradenton and last year in Studio@620, featuring a walking tour visiting ten 3-dimensional horror stories by Edgar Allan Poe.
-He has also provided scenic design, construction, props, lighting, directed and /or crewed for regional theaters such as American Stage Theater Company, Asolo Rep, Florida Studio Theater, City Theater, Gulfport Community Players, City of Imagination, St. Petersburg City Theater, Studio@620, and with the Sterling Renaissance Festival in New York for 12 seasons.
+Dean Wick (Harry ‘Jazzbo’ Heywood – Clarence & Others) has worked in variety of performance and technical capacities, most recently reprising his role as the Shooter in THE SHOOTER for Read No More, at Gulfport Community Players as Zbrowoski in MODIGLIANI, Rueben in ESCANABA IN DA MOONLIGHT, and Moses in WHOLLY MOSES, for which he received a Cathy award.
+For Halloween, Dean conceived and produced in conjunction with Rachel Harrison The Gallery of Mortality, which was exhibited at the Crosley Estate, Studio@620, and City of Imagination, featuring a walking tour through 3-dimensional illustrations of works by Edgar Allan Poe.
+He has provided scenic design, construction, props, or lighting for local theaters such as American Stage, Asolo Rep, Florida Studio Theatre, St. Petersburg City Theater, and Studio@620, and was a member of the production staff at the Sterling Renaissance Festival in New York for 12 seasons.